cympatic/stub/README.md

 > In discussions of integration tests, the tested project is frequently called the System Under Test, or "SUT" for short.

 The stub server creates a web host for the external service to handle the requests and responses for the external service made by the SUT.
-Creating the stub server can be done within a custom `WebApplicationFactory` [^1^], as shown custom [`WebApplicationFactory`](source/Examples/Cympatic.Stub.Example.WebApplication.IntegrationTests/Factories/ExampleWebApplicationFactory.cs) of the example testproject.
+Creating the stub server can be done within a custom `WebApplicationFactory` [^1^] that might be available in the testproject for integration testing the SUT.
+An example of a custom [`WebApplicationFactory`](source/Examples/Cympatic.Stub.Example.WebApplication.IntegrationTests/Factories/ExampleWebApplicationFactory.cs) can be found in the [example testproject](source/Examples/Cympatic.Stub.Example.WebApplication.IntegrationTests).

 [^1^]: [Integration tests in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests)